Two Graphs That Indicate Iron Deficiency is A Myth

 graph of ferroptosis search results on pubmed

-What’s often missing when hemoglobin levels are low the ‘iron debit card’ that allows the body to access stored iron.
+What’s often missing when hemoglobin levels are low is the ‘iron debit card’ that allows the body to access stored iron.
 The iron debit card in our body is the protein Ceruloplasmin that liberates iron from the abundant body storage sites.
-For more information on this process, as well as what to do about it, please see The Root Cause Protocol by Morley Robbins.

 Leave a Comment